Natural Sciences and Engineering Research Council of Canada (NSERC)

 If College-level review is required, your College will communicate its earlier internal deadlines.

-Option 2 Applications may be submitted on a rolling basis.
+Option 2 applications are accepted on a rolling basis.

-OR-5 and full application must be submitted to the Office of Research (email@example.com) a minimum of two (2) weeks prior to the intended submission date to NSERC.
-Please be sure to "submit" the application online as well.
+OR-5 and full application must be submitted to the Office of Research Services (email@example.com) a minimum of two (2) weeks prior to the intended submission date to NSERC.
+Please be sure to "submit" in NSERC's online system.

 How to Apply